PRX/Porter/README.md

 #### AWS/S3

-S3 copy operations are done by the [copyObject()](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#copyObject-property) method in the AWS Node SDK.
-Copying files larger than 5 GB is not supported by the AWS API.
+The AWS v3 JavaScript SDK is used to perform copy operations with S3 destinations (all source files are ingested to S3 at the start of a job execution, so all files, regardless of their original source, are being copied _from_ S3 in the context of a copy task).
+When the source file is smaller than 5 GB, the operation is performed with the [CopyObjectCommand](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/client/s3/command/CopyObjectCommand/).
+For larger files, [multipart copy](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/client/s3/command/UploadPartCopyCommand/) operations are used.
+(Parts are 16 MiB, or larger if necessary.)

 The `BucketName` and `ObjectKey` properties are required.